smolsquirrel936/Note-of-cryptography/README.md

 # Note-of-cryptography
 This note is about the course of cryptography at NTHU, Spring 2025.

-## I just want to read PDF, what should I do?
+## What if I just want to read PDF?
-You can click the PDF file right in the repo, or check if there's a new release after we reaching a milestone.
+You can click on the PDF file directly in the repo or check for a new release after we reach a milestone.

+## Contributing
+If you want to add something valuable, or fix some typos, inconsistent coding style, feel free to open an issue or a pull request.